inlets/inlets-pro/README.md

 ## Features

-inlets-pro forwards TCP traffic over an encrypted websocket secured with TLS.
+inlets-pro forwards TCP or HTTP / REST traffic over an encrypted websocket secured with TLS.

-* Support for any TCP protocol
+Whichever type of service is used, inlets-pro supports load-balancing of connections and multiple clients connected to the same server.
+When automatic TLS is used (default) then all data is encrypted through a TLS connection.

+For TCP services:

+* Tunnel any L4/TCP protocols - such as databases, remote desktop, gRPC, HTTP/2 and SSH
+* Legacy protocols which do not support TLS are automatically "upgraded" through the encrypted tunnel
-* Pass-through for L4 proxy
+* Pass-through TLS support for reverse proxies, Kubernetes, IngressControllers and TLS
+* Multiple TCP ports are supported and can be updated by the client

+For HTTPS/REST services:

-* Reverse proxy and tunnel for L7 proxy
+* Reverse proxy with support for multiple upstreams through using the `Host` header
-* Automatic Let's Encrypt when used as an L7 proxy
+* Automatic Let's Encrypt for exposed using HTTP01 challenge
-* Automatic TLS encryption for tunnel and control-port
+* Support for websockets
-* Automatic port-detection, announced by client

 Deployment options:

-* single static binary is available for MacOS, Windows, and Linux on armhf and ARM64
+* A single static binary is available for MacOS, Windows, and Linux.
+Arm is also supported
-* `systemd` support with automatic restarts
+* Sample `systemd` unit files for automatic restarts and logging from `journalctl`
-* Native `docker` image available
+* Official container image available on public registry
-* Kubernetes integration via `inlets-operator` or YAML
+* Kubernetes integration via `inlets-operator`, YAML or Helm

 ## License & Pricing